Absence of sound is not the end of hearing,

 Revealing or constructing Mind

-In his book why i am not a buddhist, Thompson addresses a paralell tension that exists between on the one hand the popular rhetoric found in contemporary meditation communities about meditation as something that is revealing the mind or aspects of it, and on the other hand the insight gesticulated to above that the contexts for meditation are something that actively shapes the mind.
-Given that meditators often are provided with rich conceptual systems through which to interpret the meditative experiences, Thompson questions how this possibly could not construct and shape what we experience:
+In his book why i am not a buddhist, Thompson addresses a parallel tension that exists between, on the one hand, the popular rhetoric found in contemporary meditation communities about meditation as something that reveals the mind or aspects of it, and, on the other hand, the insight gesticulated to above that the contexts for meditation are something that actively shapes the mind.
+Given that meditators often are provided with rich conceptual systems through which to interpret their meditative experiences, Thompson questions how these systems possibly could not construct and shape what we experience:

 "On the one hand, mindfulness meditation is a practice that shapes the mind according to certain goals and norms, such as making the mind calmer and less impulsive. [...]
 How are these two ways of thinking about bare attention—as disinterested disclosure of how the mind truly is versus as shaping it according to a value standard—supposed to be related?
 They seem to be in tension.
 To disclose something requires not changing it as you disclose it.
 To shape the mind is to change it.
 How can bare attention reveal the mind if it also changes it?"
 (2020)

+Thompson points out that this discussion parallels the debate within Chán about whether awakening is gradual (i.e., 'constructed') or sudden (i.e., 'revealed' or 'exposed').
 According to the Mahāyānottaratantra Śāstra, the mind is without beginning and end; it is unconditioned, unconstructed (asaṃskṛta), spontaneous presence, and only realized through self-awareness (we can not know it as an object, only by a form a reflexive illumination).
 But as already sufficiently stressed above, it is important to not interpret this in a dualistic manner where the unconditioned Buddha nature is juxtaposed with 'ordinary' phenomena.
-In this regard, the teachings of a Chán teacher like Mǎzǔ Dàoyī—an influential proponent of the view of awakening as sudden—is important to bring into the conversation.
-Mǎzǔ argued that the nature of Mind should not be sought by trying to see "the internal essence of the true mind"; the metaphor that this 'unconstructed' true mind somehow lies beneath our conditioned mind is totally false.
-Instead, Mǎzǔ argued, it is through the 'external functioning' of the mind that mind's essence is seen:
+In this regard, the teachings of a Chán teacher like Mǎzǔ Dàoyī—an influential proponent of the view of awakening as sudden—are important to bring into the conversation.
+Mǎzǔ argued that the nature of Mind should not be sought by trying to see "the internal essence of the true mind"; the metaphor that this 'unconstructed' true mind somehow lies beneath our conditioned mind is false.
+Instead, Mǎzǔ argued, it is through the 'external functioning' of the mind that the mind's essence is seen:

 In this way, Mǎzǔ undercuts any dualism between a pure, unconstructed 'nature of mind' and a saṃsārically 'constructed' everyday mode of perception.
-The functioning, ordinary mind is the same as the nature of mind.
+The functioning, ordinary mind is the same as the nature of the mind.
 Not only are they ontologically the same from the viewpoint of absolute truth, but Mind's nature is revealed in ordinary modes of perception and even in failed efforts to reveal it.
-It does not matter to 'the nature of hearing' that sounds are intuited through modes of listening.
-Indeed, as his famous saying goes: "ordinary mind is the Way".
+It does not matter to 'the nature of hearing' that sounds are intuited through culturally constructed modes of listening.

-The idea that nature manifests in forms and functions stands in stark contrast to the attitudes of the contemporary mindfulness communities that Thompson is critiquing; adapting the nondual perspective of Mǎzǔ makes the distinction between constructed and non-constructed modes of perceiving artificial.
-The nature of mind is to be revealed in its functioning.
-In other words, the question of whether hearing 'hearing' amounts to a revealing of Mind or if it is a constructed mode of listening loses its importance.
+The idea that nature manifests in forms and functions contrasts the attitudes of the contemporary mindfulness communities that Thompson is critiquing; adapting the nondual perspective of Mǎzǔ makes the distinction between constructed and non-constructed modes of perceiving artificial.
+The nature of Mind is to be revealed in its functioning.
+In other words, whether hearing "hearing" amounts to a revealing of Mind or if it is a constructed mode of listening is not so important.
 It is mistaken to defend the view that the practice of chanting coupled with an instruction to 'hear hearing' is a completely neutral method that reveals Mind in an unconstructed state in a way not immersed in a world and not scaffolded by the web of ordinary dependently arising phenomena.
-No such unconstructed state standing opposite to ordinary functioning can be found.
+No such unconstructed state standing besides ordinary functioning can be found.

 Bringing Mǎzǔ's perspective into the conversation will be important when gauging the soteriological value of music.
-What it means for our current discussion is that to disengage hearing from external sounds—and by so doing 'hear' hearing itself (i.e., hearing the nature of mind)—as explained in the Śūraṅgama, does not mean that the nature of Mind is somehow only revealed when there is no phenomenal content or no mode of listening operating.
+What it means for our current discussion is that to disengage hearing from external sounds—and by so doing 'hear' hearing itself (i.e., hearing the nature of Mind)—as explained in the Śūraṅgama, does not mean that the nature of Mind is somehow only revealed when there is no phenomenal content or no mode of listening operating.
 In this way, Mǎzǔ is in full agreement with Thompson in that "[m]editation provides insight into the mind (and body) in the way that body practices like dance, yoga, and martial arts provide insight into the body (and mind)" (2020).
-And because this is true, the reverse statement is also true: chanting provides the same access to the mind that meditation does.
-We do not need absolute silence to 'hear' hearing, and neither do we need the experience of a totally non-constructed, state-less presence of meaningless flow.
-We can hear 'hearing' even when there is sound, and, more importantly, even when we are intuiting sounds through a constructed, even conceptually scaffolded, musical mode of listening just as long as we hear it nondually–as long as we hear it as nothing other than mind.
+And because this is true, the reverse statement is also true: chanting provides the same access to the mind as meditation.
+We do not need absolute silence to 'hear' hearing, nor do we need the experience of a non-constructed, state-less presence of meaningless flow.
+We can hear 'hearing' even when there is sound, and, more importantly, even when we are intuiting sounds through a constructed, even conceptually scaffolded, musical mode of listening just as long as we hear it non-dually–as long as we hear it as nothing other than mind.

 Grasping dharmas

-For the chanter to truly authenticate Mind's nature while chanting, the most urgent part must then be interpreted to be to not grasp sounds by clinging to their prettiness.
-In fact, not grasping musical sounds emotionally is, I want to argue, far more difficult than not hearing them dualistically.
-Hearing sounds nondually is a spontaneous and effortless feature of musical attunement, but not liking or rejecting the pretty sounds of music is more difficult, even though the theory of aesthetic distance shows us that some kind of 'indifference' to phenomenality is a prerequisite to experiencing anything as beautiful in the first place.
+For the chanter to truly authenticate Mind's nature while chanting, the most urgent part must then be interpreted to be not grasping sounds by clinging to their prettiness.
+In fact, not having emotional reactions to sounds is, I want to argue, far more difficult than not hearing them dualistically.
+Hearing sounds non-dually is a spontaneous and effortless feature of musical attunement, but not liking or rejecting the pretty sounds of music is more difficult, even though the theory of aesthetic distance teaches us that some 'indifference' to phenomenality is a prerequisite to experiencing anything as beautiful in the first place.
 As Fúdēng said, it requires thirty years of listening to the sound of water without having the mind stirred to realize Avalokiteśvara's 'perfect ear understanding' (耳根圓通).

-The state of emotional non-grasping is achievable in zazen, but it can be difficult to achieve when listening to sounds.
-For this reason, Hānshān's autobiography continues by emphasizing the role that total annihilation of sound and silence plays in his spiritual development:
+The state of emotional non-grasping can be achieved through zazen, but it may be challenging to attain while listening to sounds.
+As a result, Hānshān's autobiography highlights the importance that completely annihilating sound and silence had in his spiritual development:

 Hānshān's story, however, emphasizes that there can be a skillful use of silence: a more dualistic interpretation of the Śūraṅgama that interprets a disengagement from sound as the actual silencing of sound (rather than as just hearing these without duality or grasping) can be valuable, as an expedient mean, for beings who have not yet achieved the perfect ear-understanding.
 Instead of trying to hear the water without emotional reactions, we can instead be nondually attuned to nothing that causes emotional reactions to begin with.
 This is because, as Hānshān's commentary to the Śūraṅgama says, when hearing is still operating but meets nothing that can be the source of grasping, "all differentiation will cease and the Tathāgata store will be exposed" (in Śūraṅgama, 98).